River On The Way To Mount Kailash

 AccommodationHotel

-It might take 3 hours to get into Darchen on foot.
+It might take 3 hours to get to Darchen on foot.
 We will meet the group in Darchen.
 After lunch, drive to New Dzongba.

 From here, a short walk close to Darchen, and then end the trek for a long drive on completing holy walks as the industry leads past Mayum-la pass base to reach New Dzongba town for the overnight stop.